SAP-samples/abap-cheat-sheets/01_Internal_Tables.md

   INTO TABLE @DATA(itab_sel).
 ```

 **Sequentially adding multiple rows** from a database table to an internal table using `SELECT ...
-ENDSELECT.`, for example, based on a
-condition.
-In this case, the selected data is first stored in a structure which can be further processed and added to an internal table.
+ENDSELECT.`, for example, based on a condition.
+In this case, the selected data is first stored in a structure that can be further processed and added to an internal table.

 ``` abap
 SELECT FROM dbtab